phantastichuy18/old1/README.md

 4. Run this .py file through the command `python3 name.py` (change the name to the appropriate file name)
 Thanks for playing!:D

+h6ngmaN2p is a 2 player version, one gives the word and the other guesses!